-The Job Log can be found in two places: an app's Job Status tab and the Job Browser (in the Dashboard Menu).
+The Job Log can be found in two places: an app's Job Status tab and the Job Browser (in the sidebar Menu).

 The Job Log starts at the bottom with the error highlighted in pink.
 There may be useful information located just above the pink section.